 Michael and Jennifer Kilp have owned and operated the business since 1999.
 Their energy and enthusiasm has seen the business expand and diversify to the extent that it is now a thriving business.
 Aquafun employs a number of local youth as well as attracts considerable tourists to the area.
 It supports the sociocultural and economic development of the township and region.

 Environmental and social commitment – Awards/Accreditation

 Michael and Jennifer are passionate about the local community and support a number of environmental and humanitarian causes.
 Michael is actively involved in the local Chamber of Commerce and is a Community representative on Central Coast Council’s Coast and Catchment Committee.
 He is a kayak instructor qualified in Outdoor Recreation Management and enjoys sharing his knowledge about kayaking and the lake to interested people and groups.

 Jennifer has a Bachelor of Social Science degree majoring in Leisure and Tourism Management.
 During her studies she was awarded the prestigious 2013 Minister’s Student Achiever Award in Tourism and Hospitality Studies awarded to students believed to possess the capabilities and personal qualities required to make a significant contribution to the tourism industry in New South Wales.
 She is also the Vice President and co-founder of WOW Wave of Wisdom, a community group facilitating healthy lifestyle opportunities and connections for Women.
 Jennifer is also a qualified stand-up paddle instructor.

 Aquafun has been externally accredited through Ecotourism Australia, gaining Advanced Ecotourism status.
 Aquafun aims to educate through minimal impact practices and Leave No Trace principles.
 Aquafun actively participates in a number of environmental programs in conjunction with local environmental groups.
-Each year Aquafun hosts and provides kayaks and pedalboats free for Clean Up Australia Day and has been recognised by founder of Clean-up Australia Day Ian Kiernan for their efforts.
+Each year Aquafun hosts and provides kayaks and pedalboats free for Clean Up Australia Day and was recognised by founder of Clean-up Australia Day Ian Kiernan for their efforts.

 The Ecotourism Certification program assures travellers that certified products are backed by a strong, well managed commitment to sustainable practices and provides high quality nature-based tourism experiences.
 For more information on ecotourism accreditation go to Ecotourism Australia website.